|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 A Kayak without Getting Wet

 It is virtually impossible to avoid getting wet when kayaking.
 Remember it is a water sport.
 The biggest problem results from water dripping down the shaft from the blades.
 You can use rings or rubber stoppers though that does not guarantee some water will not find its way inside the kayak.
-You can also get a kayak with a skirt to prevent water from spraying into the kayak.
+You can also get a kayak with a skirt to prevent water from spraying into it.

 If you buy a paddling kayak, choosing the right paddles is just as important as buying the right kayak.
 Having the right paddle gives you more control over your maneuvers and can give you more speed.
 Here are some of the most important factors to consider when buying a kayak paddle.

-What size of kayak paddle you need will largely depend on your height.
+What size of paddle you need will largely depend on your height.
 You need to get a paddle that corresponds to your height.
 This ensures that you are comfortable handling it and can achieve an ideal level of control and speed with ease.

 How to Size a Kayak Paddle